On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Introduction

 \section{Introduction}

 In recent years there has been much progress in understanding the birational geometry of threefolds over algebraically closed fields of characteristic $p>0$ by using methods inspired by the theory of F-singularities.
 One of the main achievements in this area is the proof of the minimal model program in dimension three (in the characteristic $p>3$ {case} and in the birational case, see \cite{hx13}, \cite{ctx13}, \cite{birkar13}, \cite{bw14}, \cite{HW19a}, \cite{HW19b}).
 The purpose of this paper is to show that the minimal model program also holds in some higher dimensional cases.
 This is the first step towards establishing the minimal model program in full generality for fourfolds in high characteristic.
+In view of the recent developments in mixed characteristic (\cite{BMPSTWW20}), we are also able to provide results on the minimal model program for arithmetic fourfolds.

+In particular, we prove the following. \begin{theorem} Let $(Y,\Delta)$ be a four-dimensional $\Q$-factorial dlt pair defined over a perfect field of characteristic $p>5$ or a DVR of characteristic $(0,p)$ for $p>5$ with a perfect residue field.
+Suppose that $\Delta$ has standard coefficients or that log resolutions of all log pairs with the underlying variety being birational to $Y$ exist (and are given by a sequence of blow-ups along the non-snc locus).
+Let $\pi \colon Y\to X$ be a projective birational morphism to a normal $\Q$-factorial variety $X$ such that ${\rm Ex}(\pi )\subset \lfloor \Delta \rfloor$.
+Then we may run a $(K_Y+\Delta)$-minimal model program over $X$, which terminates with a minimal model. \end{theorem} The assumption on the residue field being perfect is necessary as the three-dimensional base point free theorem is not known in full generality in {a more general setting (for example when the residue field is $F$-finite)}.